-Each municipality can dictate how many dogs are allowed within a single household, and the figure varies widely around the country.
-Regardless of laws, you should keep only as many dogs as you can safely take care of.
-Weigh your budget, your home and yard, and the time you have to spend with each dog.
+Counties or municipalities typically dictate how many dogs are allowed within a single household, and the figure varies widely throughout the country.
+Regardless of laws, you should only keep as many dogs as you can safely take care of.
+Weigh your budget, the available space in your home and yard, and the time you have to spend with each dog.
 Obviously, if you can't afford vet care for multiple dogs or don't have enough space or time for them, keeping fewer than the max number of dogs allowed per household is a better idea.

-Some cities' regulations regarding maximum number of dogs allowable at a home are based on property type.
-For example, the city of Sausalito in California permits no more than three dogs older than 4 months in any type of living accommodation, including houses, lots and even boats.
-On the other hand, the city of Dallas permits up to four dogs and cats in any combination in an apartment or townhouse, whether it's two dogs and two cats, or four dogs, or three cats and one dog -- in an apartment or townhouse but up to six in a single-family home on less than half an acre of land and up to eight on over half an acre of land.
+Some cities' regulations regarding the max number of dogs allowed per household are based on property type.
+For example, the city of Dallas permits up to four dogs and cats in any combination in an apartment or townhouse, whether it's two dogs and two cats, four dogs, or three cats and one dog.
+However, Dallas permits up to six in a single-family home on less than half an acre of land and up to eight on over half an acre of land.

 Even within a single city, laws vary from area to area based on nuisance regulations and zoning.
-For example, some areas within the city might limit the number of dogs to avoid barking and noise -- but the same city might allow a larger number if you live in the outskirts or own a large property, where the dogs will not disturb the neighbors.
+For example, some areas within the city might limit the number of dogs to avoid barking and noise, but the same city might allow a larger number if you live on the outskirts or own a large property where the dogs will not disturb the neighbors.
 Properties zoned for estates or agriculture would logically be less restrictive than those zoned for urban and suburban settings.

-Some cities don't count litters of puppies in their laws.
-In such a case, if your male and female have puppies, the puppies won't be included in the count until they reach a certain age.
-That age varies, but sometimes puppies don't count against the local law until they pass weaning age, others when they become adults.
-In some cities, it might be possible to obtain a special permit if you want to keep a larger number of animals.
-That's the case in the City of Roeland Park, Kansas, where, at the time of publication, you could pay $100 to keep more than two dogs older than 6 months in your home.
+Most jurisdictions don't count puppies in their laws.
+In such a case, if your male and female have puppies or if you adopt puppies, they won't be included in the count until they reach a certain age.
+That age varies, but typically, puppies don't count in the local law until they pass weaning age, or when they become adults.
+In Dallas, puppies up to 6 months old do not count, but in other places, puppies are exempt only up to 4 months old.